 Had I started getting tattoos earlier in life, my arms would already be covered and I'd be starting in on my back and (probably) my legs.
 We have no choice as to what genetics are going to deal us in the card game of life, but being able to permanently make visual changes with tattooing is a wonderful freedom I'm fully onboard with.

 Today I got my seventh, thanks to the unparalleled line-work talent of Michael Dematty at Black & Blue Tattoo in San Francisco.
-My right arm tattoos are all Buddhism-inspired designs I've drawn up, but I have yet to get an actual Buddha.
-The problem being that my arm is too skinny to get a classic "Buddha on Lotus with Om" design that will look how I want it to look.
+My right arm tattoos are all Buddhism-inspired designs I've drawn up.

-So I took a cue from the culinary world and deconstructed it into separate pieces... which ended up fitting the space perfectly and turned out exactly as I had hoped.
+So I took a cue from the culinary world and deconstructed me as a Buddhist monk on a lotus into separate pieces... which ended up fitting the space perfectly and turned out exactly as I had hoped.
 Which I knew it would, because that's what you get when you hire somebody as talented as Michael Dematty to ink your work...

 As with all my tattoos, I drew them up in DaveToon black-and-white style.
 The "om" enlightenment at the top was written in Tamil (one of the oldest languages on earth) so it would look different from the om in my more traditional "om mani padme hum" tattoo that's already on my inner arm...